Home

 1978

-Brian Clarke’s painting Site Plan was inspired by the Willis Faber building, designed by architect Sir Norman Foster between 1973 and 1974 as the UK headquarters for the insurance firm Willis Faber & Dumas (later Willis Corroon).
+Brian Clarke’s painting Site Plan from 1978 was inspired by the Willis Faber building, designed by architect Sir Norman Foster between 1973 and 1974 as the UK headquarters of the insurance firm Willis Faber & Dumas (later Willis Corroon).

-In 1997, Clarke also created Site Plan II, a site-specific tapestry developed through a series of preparatory designs before reaching its final woven form.
+In 1997, Clarke returned to the subject in Site Plan II, a site-specific tapestry developed through a series of preparatory designs before reaching its final woven form.